-If you’ve ever tried a medijool date then you will know they really are a yummy, sticky sweet treat that is also perfectly healthy as well as delicious.
+If you’ve ever tried a medjool date then you will know they really are a yummy, sticky sweet treat that is perfectly healthy as well as delicious.
 In fact the health benefits of dates really are astounding, and as they are so full of nutrient dense energy I would also class them as the ULTIMATE training food.

 THE ULTIMATE TRAINING FOOD:

 This is why they are a great fitness training food for both before, during AND after exercise, due to the fact they are packed full of low GI sugar that will give you a slow and sustained energy release.
 This is because they fit the perfect macronutrient requirements of a training food: each date contains 66 calories, 17g carbs, and barely zero protein and fat (making them similar to most energy gels – but more nutritious).

 The sugars in dates, although they high are in the form of glucose, fructose, and sucrose and are easily broken down and processed by the body – which is exactly what is needed when you need an instant but long lasting energy fix.